 Did you know that the world’s most attended public art event takes place every fall in Grand Rapids, Michigan?
 Since its inception in 2009, millions of people have visited ArtPrize to see thousands of artworks displayed all over downtown.

-Yes!
-ArtPrize 2022 – the 12th year of the international art competition – takes place September 15-October 2.
-Large-scale installations are viewable as soon as Sept.
-13.
+ArtPrize 2023 – the 13th year of the international art competition – takes place September 14-October 1, 2023.

 How long does ArtPrize in Grand Rapids last?

 ArtPrize extends for 18 days to give visitors the opportunity to see as many of the hundreds of artworks on display as possible.

 The ArtPrize District spans nearly four square miles of downtown Grand Rapids.
 Art is displayed in and around museums, parks, universities, retail shops, office spaces, restaurants, breweries, churches and any other space within the district that wants to participate.
 The greatest concentration of art can be found in the Downtown Convention Neighborhood.

 Yes, it is FREE – there is no charge to see any of the art, wherever it is located.

 Who selects the Grand Prize winner of ArtPrize?